MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 ### Verify accessibility of all states of elements, such as the contrast on hover

-When using the DevTools, you'll need to simulate all states of your element because the **Inspect** tool doesn't display all states.
+When using the DevTools, you'll need to simulate all states of your element, because the **Inspect** tool doesn't display information for all states at the same time.
 In this example, when using the **Inspect** tool, you can't reach the `hover` state of the **Cats** link on the sidebar navigation menu to analyze the contrast ratio in a `hover` state, because the `hover` state in your styles isn't triggered.
 Instead, you need to simulate the state of the **Cats** menu item, by using the state simulation in the **Styles** tab.

-For detailed walkthrough steps, navigate to [Verify accessibility during all states of elements](test-inspect-states.md).
+For detailed walkthrough steps, navigate to [Verify accessibility of all states of elements](test-inspect-states.md).

 Turn on the **Inspect** tool and then in the rendered page, select the blue **Cats** link in the sidebar navigation menu.
 The **Elements** tool opens, with the `a` element selected in the DOM tree.
 If needed, in the DOM tree, navigate to the element that has a `hover` state in the CSS.
 In this case, the `a` element has a `hover` state.